huntekah/fun_projects/ominous_timer/README.md

 # Winner

-Although I initially considered letting the LLMs judge each other, it turned out to be unnecessary.
-Only the version from the **gpt_o1** model AND **gemini Advanced** models actually worked as a functional timer.
-All other versions displayed a result but failed to function correctly.

-The state of all files is saved in commit **0cf1e81** if you wish to review them.
+The state of all files (except gemini that I needed to patch, cause it referenced previous response blocks) is saved in commit **0cf1e81** if you wish to review them in the state that was judged.
 However, for the convenience of random internet visitors, here are images of each timer:

 ### Gemini Advanced Timer:
 ![Gemini Timer](assets/gemini_timer_1.png)